Albert Yeung: Family background

 Yeung has two sons and three daughters.
-His two sons and two eldest daughters are also involved in business.
+His two sons and three daughters are also involved in business.

 Community services and charity work

 Yeung was the Charter President of "Lion Club of South Kowloon" in 1976.
 In 2008, Yeung set up "Albert Yeung Sau Shing Charity Foundation", which is dedicated to supporting non-profit sports, as well as educational and cultural activities.

 Yeung donated nearly $20 million to relieve efforts after the Sichuan earthquake of May 2008.
 To recognise Beijing Olympic gold medalists' contributions to sports development in China, he also awarded $12.6 million to the 63 athletes.

 The Jackie Chan and Albert Yeung Charity Foundation, founded by Chan and Yeung, donated RMB 10 million to the Ministry of Civil Affairs of the PRC as a special fund to support the relief efforts after the earthquake in Wenchuan County, Sichuan Province in May 2008.

 Charitable foundation

-In addition to setting up "Emperor Foundation Scholarship" for seven tertiary institutions in Hong Kong, Yeung has made donations to education funds in China, including the "Ministry of Justice, PRC Education Fund", the "China University of Political Science and Law – C.U.P.L.
+In addition to setting up "Emperor Foundation Scholarship" for twelve tertiary institutions in Hong Kong, Yeung has made donations to education funds in China, including the "Ministry of Justice, PRC Education Fund", the "China University of Political Science and Law – C.U.P.L.
 Mr Albert Yeung Education Fund", the "Peking University Education Foundation" and "Xiamen Education Fund" for students with top academic achievements or underprivileged background.
 He also invested and donated RMB 30 million to establish "Shanghai Institute of Visual Art, Fudan University – The Emperor School of Performing Arts" to cultivate new talents in China.